climateinteractive/SDEverywhere/README.md

 ## Quick Start

 The following video shows what it will look like when you follow the steps in this section.
-In this video, we demonstrate the commands that turn a Vensim model (the SIR model from `examples/sir`) into a web application project.
+In this video, we demonstrate commands that turn a Vensim model (the SIR model from `examples/sir`) into a web application project.

 https://github.com/climateinteractive/SDEverywhere/assets/438425/c0c81bcd-f5a5-4cf1-8698-be46118d7c9c